The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 * The Opener Queen is used immediately upon 60 Battery (After Excavator, as seen in the opener).
 * The one minute Burst Queen is used at 90, this is to help the two minute Queen to be used after Air Anchor to maximize it fully in raid buffs.
 Subsequent odd minute summons will have to be broken down between two Queens.
 Compared to Endwalker where our subsequent summons were at 90/100, we are given extra battery every minute via Excavator, so our summons are at 110/120 gauge.
 Thus forcing us to split it between two summons to prevent overcap.
 The first odd minute queen is almost always used at 50 and the second is split between either a 60 or 70 Queen depending on the minute.
 * Two minute Queen is summoned at 100 Battery at 2:01 after the Air Anchor.
 This is to fully maximize buffs, with summoning Queen after the Air Anchor, we synchronize our Queen to start its attack as soon as buffs are out.
-This is because of Queen lasting roughly 16 seconds but it takes 5 seconds before starting its autos.
+This is because of Queen lasting roughly 16 seconds but it takes five seconds before starting its autos.

 ### Cheatsheet

 * Ensure you have at least 50 Heat going into your even minute burst.
 With this rotation we run into an issue at the four minute burst window, going into it with only 45 Heat.
 * Weave Checkmate and Double Check as necessary to not overcap their charges.
 However, try to pool them for all burst windows and especially all pot windows.
 * Attempt to use a Reassemble under raid buffs if you can.
 Reassemble charges can be held for a pot window at two minutes if applicable.
-* Double Hypercharge windows are only crucial for the first 2 Minute Burst and/or all bursts where you are potting.
+* Double Hypercharge windows are only crucial for the first 2-Minute Burst and/or all bursts where you are potting.
 Despite this, it is highly recommended and advised to double hypercharge for all windows post opener for maximum buff feed and to adjust for the change for all raid buffs being 20 seconds long.

 The most basic description of the level 100 rotation can be broken down by following these rules: